mattcbodily/web-homework/README.md

 # Divvy Homework Assignment

-Welcome to my submission to the Divvy Homework Assignment.
+Welcome to my submission to the Divvy Homework Assignment!
 This application allows users to get, add, update, and delete transactions, upload transactions through a csv file, and view total expenses and spending trends through a histogram and doughnut chart.
 The objectives that I completed are:

 * Write a basic user interface that allows users to enter, edit, and remove transaction
 * Provide a pie chart or histogram of the spend per category or spend per day, respectively